zhangmichael2k6/zhangmichael2k6/README.md

 My name is Michael

-I am actually a Chinese people, but i am currently live in Vietnam.
+I am actually a Chinese, but i am currently live in Vietnam.
 So I consider myself as a Chinese & Vietnamese.

 I Love C/C++, and currently studying Python.